-Suppose you are using SAS Studio (perhaps with the University Edition) and the statistical task you need to perform is not a supported option or feature in SAS.
+Suppose you are using SAS Studio and the statistical task you need to perform is not a supported option or feature in SAS.
 I know that sounds almost impossible because the statistical tasks in SAS Studio are so awesome.
 But, just in case you need to tweak a program or some task-generated code, let me show you how.

 This example is taken from my latest book, Biostatistics by Example Using SAS Studio.